When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 10. Times New Roman

-Times New Roman is a classic serif font that was created in 1931 for The Times newspaper and has since become one of the most popular fonts.
+Times New Roman is a classic serif font that was created in 1931 for The Times newspaper and has since become one of the most popular fonts in the world.

 The standard font sizes for resumes are as follows: